holoviz-dev/nbsmoke/README.rst

     :target: https://ci.appveyor.com/project/ContinuumAnalytics/nbsmoke/branch/master
     :alt: See Build Status on AppVeyor

-Basic ("non data") notebook testing: do they run ok? do they contain lint?
+Basic notebook smoke tests: Do they run ok?
+Do they contain lint?
-Also lets you store html to look at.

-WARNING: early stage proof of concept; work in progress.
-Use at your own risk.
+**WARNING: early stage proof of concept; work in progress.
+Use at your own risk.**

 Created with a cookiecutter and modified until it seemed to work.
 There's loads of cleanup left to do (and boilerplate to remove).

-Different from nbval: unlike nbval, this is really about running nbs as someone would run, without modifications to support skipping cells, kernel hooks, or anything else...

-pytest --nbsmoke-run notebooks/

-Do notebooks run without errors, plus store html (hmm...what if there's an error)?

-pytest --nbsmoke-run --store-html=/scratch notebooks/

-Lint check notebooks:

-pytest --nbsmoke-lint notebooks/

-Specifying options, use 'ini' e.g. setup.cfg or tox.ini or pytest.ini:
-cell_timeout: seconds allowed per cell (see nbconvert timeout)
-it_is_nb_file: case insensitive re to match for file to be considered notebook; defaults to ``^.*\.ipynb``

-Developing?
-Run the tests:
-pip install -e .
-pytest tests/

 ----